 Most of us face the issue of having ordered/cooked too much food that gets beyond the need of the family.
 I would suggest making it a habit to give away the extra food especially when it is extra food after a party.

 In all cases, the act of giving is an enriching experience all by itself.
-So make it a habit, add one more reminder into your smartphone to give back to the community.
+So make it a habit, and add one more reminder to your smartphone to give back to the community.
 One final note, always remember Prophet Mohammed’s saying: “The wealth of a man never diminishes by giving to the needy.”